pivotal-cf/docs-book-aws-services/README.md

 #  Pivotal Cloud Foundry Service Broker for AWS

-VMware Tanzu Service Broker for AWS v1.4 is no longer supported because it has reached the End of General Support (EOGS) phase.
+Service Broker for AWS is no longer supported because it has reached the End of General Support (EOGS) phase.
-To stay up to date with the latest software and security updates, contact your account team for next steps.

 ## About this Repo